-And this happens, not because those people just aren’t meant to sing.
-It happens because they don’t know HOW TO PRACTICE.
+And this happens, not because of a lack of talent.
+It happens because they don’t know HOW to practice.

-So for today’s post, my goal is to help you avoid this fate by sharing 16 simple strategies to build an effective practice routine that will vastly improve your singing in a very short time.
+So for today’s post, I’m going to share 16 simple strategies to build an effective practice routine that will vastly improve your singing in a very short time.

 Part I: Finding Your Style